 Note from Rick

-This is a well-thought out and well-developed program.
+The Mastermind course is a well-thought out and well-developed program.
 Throughout your coursework, you will be studied, discerned, and taught according to who you are rather than who someone else is.
 I do not do “cookie cutter” supervision.
 I do not provide “canned” answers.

 You are a real and distinct person, loved by the Father, saved by the Son, empowered by the Spirit, and guided by the Word.
 My goal is to come alongside what the Father, Son, and the Spirit are doing in your life, to help you maximize Their good work in your life in real, tangible, and practical ways. – Rick Thomas